pauldlynch/eqguide/guides/crescent-reach/index.md

 Total exp is about one level (bringing you to almost 4), plus the Council of Six achievement.

 Once you have taken all these, go to the raised platform at one end and talk to Disgruntled Boawb.
 This quest will send you back into the council chamber again to deliver to Reakash.
 Go ahead, and take her quest in turn.
-This completes the Boawb achievement - rewards being a belt and mask, plus a choice of weapons and a shield: the weapon and shield are all required level 5, and you are probably still level 1.
+This completes the Boawb achievement - rewards being a belt and mask, plus a choice of weapons and a shield: the weapon and shield are all required level 5, and you could easily still be level 1.

 Use find to take you to Guard Captain Minka (still all on the middle level).
 There's a fair amount of running around to do, with a necklace reward, and you also complete an achievement (but no additional reward for that).
 Now find Champion Utenka for the next stage - combat; training dummies are in the next room, and just use auto-attack (or spells) to destroy ten of them; they will probably respawn faster than you can destroy them.